-Why might I need a Dorsal Root Ganglion Block / Transforaminal Epidural?
+Why you might need?
+Dorsal Root Ganglion Block / Transforaminal Epidural

 You have an inflamed nerve root in your back usually caused by irritation from a bulging ‘intervertebral’ disc, or perhaps a facet joint.
 This causes pain running down from your back and into your arm or leg depending on whether the disc is in your neck or low back.
 Sometimes it is possible that a single nerve may be damaged in some way without any disc inflammation.